 “Last Monday was their 57th anniversary.
 I took the morning off to help him celebrate by helping her celebrate, sort of.
 I don’t think she understood, but he had a good day – until she passed away that evening.
 He said she squeezed his hand for a long time.
 Said she loved him, smiled when he said he loved her, then just sort of switched off.”

-He glanced up at me, shrugged, and looked down at his pie.
+He glanced up, shrugged, and looked down at his pie.

 I couldn’t move.
 “That’s either really sad or really … wonderful.”

 Brad nodded.
 “I’m going with wonderful.”

 My eyes were about to drip, it was so wonderful.

 “You’re the one who objected to a big tip, right?” he asked.

 “Guilty as charged,” I said.
 “Why does he tip so well?
 Is he rich?”

 “Not at all.
 Just generous.
 Besides, he likes you.
 You’re reliable, friendly, intelligent.
 You remind him of his granddaughters.
 He doesn’t get to see them very often.”